-Graduate teaching assistantships (GTA) are available to U.S. citizens on a competitive basis.
-(Most international students are not eligible for a teaching assistantship during their first semester, and all international students who apply for a teaching assistantship are required to score a minimum of 50 on the TSE).
-Graduate assistantships provide wages of approximately $10,000.00 for nine months plus a tuition waiver (GTAs must pay a per semester fee).
-GTAs assist in a variety of courses.
-Assistantships are awarded on the basis of the undergraduate GPA, the GRE scores, letters of recommendation, the applicant's Statement of Purpose and GTA application form.
+Graduate teaching assistantships are available to U.S. citizens on a competitive basis.
+Graduate assistantships provide stipends of approximately $10,000.00 for nine months plus a tuition waiver.
+Assistantships are awarded on the basis of the applicant’s undergraduate GPA, GRE scores, letters of recommendation, statement of purpose, and GTA application form.
 Assistantships cannot be awarded until admission to the Graduate School (for the School of Communication & Journalism) has been approved.
-GTA application forms will be sent to the Graduate Program Officer, not the Graduate School.

 - First round review for fall semester: February 15th

 - Second round review for fall semester: May 1st of the same year

-If you are offered and accept an assistantship, you will be expected to do several things:
+If you are offered and accept an assistantship, you will be expected to:

-- You must complete the paperwork for and pass a required background check.
-(This is required of all university employees).
+- Complete the paperwork for and pass a required background check.

-- You will attend a mandatory workshop and a variety of orientations one week prior to the beginning of classes each semester.
+- Attend a mandatory workshop and orientation one week prior to the beginning of classes each semester.

-- You will assist in teaching courses.
+- Assist in teaching courses in the School.
 These courses include but are not limited to: